Saturday, March 31, 2018

 PWM

 The images and text are from various sources, including some that belong to Phil Morse.
 Other sources will be noted.
 Much of the text and many of the images were drawn from various books released by O. R. Cummings.
 O. R. wrote more than fifty books on electric railway systems throughout New England.
 O. R. passed away early in 2013.
 He was a member/volunteer at the New England Electric Railway Historical Society (Seashore Trolley Museum) starting in 1947, serving as its historian for many, many years.
-O. R was a personal friend and is dearly missed.
+O. R. was a personal friend and is dearly missed.

 This material is not intended as a comprehensive history of the Portland-Lewiston Interurban or the railway systems that served the Lewiston/Auburn communities from 1881 until 1941.
 Instead, it was tailored for the Lewiston/Auburn audience attending the public presentation at the Lewiston Public Library on April 10, 2018.
 Its intent was to show a glimpse of how the Portland-Lewiston Interurban and its employees were important to the communities of Lewiston & Auburn in the early 1900s and to let them know that one of these majestic PLI interurbans, the Narcissus, was saved and is currently being restored at Seashore Trolley Museum.